 Proponents must nominate the Precinct they wish to accelerate and advise how they will satisfy:

-Once a proponent agrees to the Government's requirements package this is incorporated into a formal Planning Agreement that will be placed on public exhibition as part of the Precinct Planning process.
+Once a proponent agrees to the government's requirements package this is incorporated into a formal Planning Agreement that will be placed on public exhibition as part of the Precinct planning process.
+More information is provided in the following documents:

 Biodiversity Certification has been granted over the Growth Centres SEPP.
 It balances the protection and management of conservation values with the efficient supply of land for urban development in Sydney.

 Biodiversity Certification addresses biodiversity issues upfront.
-Landowners, Councils and developers will no longer need to undertake a threatened species assessment with Development Applications in areas classified as 'certified' under the Biodiversity Certification Order (PDF, 189.5 KB).
+Landowners, councils and developers will no longer need to undertake a threatened species assessment with Development Applications in areas classified as 'certified' under the Biodiversity Certification Order (PDF, 189 KB).

 Importantly, it cuts red tape by strategically addressing biodiversity issues and enables better conservation outcomes, with improved protection for the highest-quality and most sensitive bushland areas inside and outside the Growth Areas.
 In addition, landowners, councils and developers will not have to look at biodiversity issues individually for Development Applications in areas which are certified.
 View the Guide to Biodiversity Certification (PDF, 640 KB).

-Changes to the subject lands maps for the biodiversity certification were approved by the Minister for the Environment on 2 June 2015.
-The updated maps amend the boundaries of certified land in the East Leppington precinct in the South West Growth Area to align with the outcomes of the precinct planning process.
-View the updated Maps at the Legislation NSW website.
+The updated map (applied 12 June 2015) amends the boundaries of certified land in the East Leppington precinct in the South West Growth Area to align with the outcomes of the precinct planning process.
+The updated map is available to view at the NSW Legislation website as a PDF.

-Changes to the subject lands maps for the biodiversity certification were approved by the Minister for the Environment on 20 February 2015.
+Changes (Amendment No. 1) to the subject land map for the 'South West Growth Centre Biodiversity Certification' were approved by the Minister for the Environment on 20 February 2015.

-The updated maps amend the boundaries of certified land in the following 12 precincts to align with the outcomes of the precinct planning process:
+The updated map (applied 15 March 2015) amends the boundaries of certified land to align with the outcomes of the precinct planning process.

-Find the updated maps at the Legislation NSW website.
+The updated maps can be found on the Legislation NSW website.

 To enable development to proceed in the Sydney Growth Areas while protecting Sydney’s precious environment, the NSW Government undertook a Strategic Assessment of the Growth Area under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).